stevengharris/SplitView/README.md

 Color.red.split(.Vertical, fraction: 0.25) { Color.green }
 ```

-Now you get a red view above the green view, with the `Primary` side (Color.red) occupying
+Now you get a red view above the green view, with the `Primary` side (red) occupying
 1/4 of the window.

 Often you want to hide/show one of the views you split.
 You can do this by specifying